shubhamranjan0206/INTERVIEWBIT-DSA-SOLUTION/README.md

 # INTERVIEWBIT-DSA-SOLUTION
-This repository contains the solutions of most of the DSA problems of INTERVIEWBIT.
+This repository contains the solutions of most of DSA problems of INTERVIEWBIT.